rstacruz/ractive-promise-alt/Readme.md

  will be `undefined` when pending or in the case of an error.

  * __`resolved`__<br>
  will be `true` when the progress resolves and a `result` is available.
+This allows you to inspect the status of a promise without consuming its result value.

  * __`error`__<br>
  will be the result of a rejected (failing) promise.
 It will be